ludcila/CHT-preCICE/documentation/user/0-overview.md

 ### Multiple interfaces

-Each participant may have multiple interfaces.
+A participant may have multiple interfaces.
 A typical situation is when a participant is coupled to two (or more) other participants.
 An example of this is the heat exchanger case, where the solid is coupled with two fluids:

 ```{mermaid}
 graph LR